-Climate change is happening and will continue to impact the municipality (as it will the rest of the world) in a variety of ways.
-Projections for 2080 show warming temperature trends, with an expected increase in the average temperature of more than 4C in the Municipality.
-The number of days above 30C will increase dramatically and the last spring frost is projected to move to six weeks earlier than in was in 2005.
+Climate change is happening and will continue to impact the Municipality (as it will the rest of the world) in a variety of ways.
+Projections for 2080 show warming temperature trends, with an expected increase in the average temperature of more than 4 °C in the Municipality.
+The number of days above 30 °C will increase dramatically and the last spring frost is projected to move to six weeks earlier than in was in 2005.

-Flood and Erosion Risk maps illustrate current flood and erosion hazard areas along the coast as well as under climate change projections by 2100 due to sea level rise.
-Climate change may also impact the Municipality's groundwater supply and private wells as a result of salt water intrusion or drought.
-As well, property-level storm water management will be needed to deal with increased precipitation and extreme weather events as a result of climate change.
+Flood and Erosion Risk maps illustrate current flood and erosion hazard areas along the coast and climate change projections by 2100 due to sea level rise.
+Climate change may also impact the

+Municipality's groundwater supply and private wells as a result of salt-water intrusion and/or drought.
+As well, property-level storm water management will be needed to deal with increased precipitation and extreme weather events resulting from climate change.